Corporate Social Responsibility Project

 After studying the terrain, the water channels and the plants, the 40-rai plot is divided into three restoration areas.
 The project requires planting new species in the existing areas, monitoring their natural growth until they fit into the structure of biodiversity and finding an equilibrium within one another.

-Result of the continuous monitoring by Faculty of Forestry, Kasetsart University in last 4 years demonstrates that biodiversity in these 3 forests has been increased i.e. the average biomass of mangrove forest is increased to 16.14 tons per rai or 57.2% increase, the average biomass of freshwater swamp forest is increased to 11.83 tons per rai or 21.7% increase and the average biomass of rainforest is increased to 11.53 tons per rai or 20.6% increase.
-As per the monitoring result, the number of plant species has increased from 90 in 2014 to 118 species in 2017 or 31.1% increase.
+Results of the continuous monitoring by Faculty of Forestry, Kasetsart University in the last 4 years demonstrate that biodiversity in these 3 forests has increased i.e. the average biomass of mangrove forest increased to 16.14 tons per rai or 57.2% increase, the average biomass of freshwater swamp forest increased to 11.83 tons per rai or 21.7% increase and the average biomass of rainforest increased to 11.53 tons per rai or 20.6% increase.
+As per the monitoring results, the number of plant species increased from 90 in 2014 to 118 species in 2017 or 31.1% increase.

 At least 101 species of native wildlife have been identified.
 Birds in the area are both native species and migratory birds.
 Sri Nakhon Khuean Kan Park is an important location for bird watching.